Delta Electronics DIAScreen

 3.1 AFFECTED PRODUCTS

-The following versions of DIAScreen sofware are affected:
+The following versions of DIAScreen, a software configuration tool for Delta devices, are affected:

 3.2 VULNERABILITY OVERVIEW

-DIAScreen is vulnerable to type confusion, which may allow an attacker to remotely execute arbitrary code.
+Delta Electronics DIAScreen versions 18.104.22.168 and prior are vulnerable to a stack-based buffer overflow, which could allow an attacker to remotely execute arbitrary code.

-DIAScreen is vulnerable to an out-of-bounds write condition, which may result in a system crash or allow an attacker to remotely execute arbitrary code.
+Delta Electronics DIAScreen versions 126.96.36.199 and prior are vulnerable to an out-of-bounds write, which could allow an attacker to remotely execute arbitrary code.

 - COUNTRIES/AREAS DEPLOYED: Worldwide